How to Choose Your Caravan Cover

 Selecting a Caravan Cover

 Up until 1994, caravan cover manufacturers had been using heavy and abrasive materials that would often damage the vehicles they were intended to protect.
-During the mid-90s, however, this all changed with the development of new, high-quality and breathable fabrics.
-These new covers allowed for the escape of moisture while completely eliminating the paint damage that had become associated with previous styles.
+During the mid-90s, this all changed with the development of new, high-quality and breathable fabrics.
+These new covers allowed for the escape of moisture, mould, and moss while completely eliminating the paint damage that had become associated with previous styles.

-Since their revival in 1994, caravan covers have exploded in popularity, with the Australian caravan cover market being consistently measured in the tens of thousands per year.
+Since their revival, caravan covers have exploded in popularity, with the Australian caravan cover market being consistently measured in the tens of thousands per year.
 Although certain campers argue against the necessity of using caravan covers, they are great investments geared towards protecting the long-term resale value of your caravan.

 The following few sections will be providing a few tips to help you select the very best caravan cover out there.

 Do I Need a Caravan Cover?

 As mentioned, many campers argue against the necessity of a caravan cover.
 Whist having out laid thousands of dollars on your pride and joy, a cover that can protect your investment is well worth spending a few hundred dollars to ensure longevity of your caravan or RV.
 Campers who argue against using a caravan cover often cite issues such as damage to paint, condensation, and trapped moisture; however, the newer generation of caravan covers have completely eliminated these problems.

 There are many different types of protective covers available depending on your particular type of RV: